stanfordnlp/CoreNLP/doc/ner/README.txt

 The nodistsim versions of the same models may be available on the Stanford NER webpage.

-Finally, we have models for other languages, including two German models, a Chinese model, and a Spanish model.
+Finally, we have models for other languages, include two German models, a Chinese model, and a Spanish model.
 The files for these models can be found at: